Frequently Asked Questions

 Below are frequently asked questions about the Master Plan, the planning process and next steps.
 For questions not answered below, please contact us through the feedback form on our website.

-A: The new Campus Master Plan will be driven by the University’s strategic plan, the Blueprint for Next.
+A: The 2019 Campus Master Plan will be driven by the University’s strategic plan, the Blueprint for Next.
 It will not be a standalone “building program” but instead will identify opportunities to renovate and create new spaces, encourage mixed-use facilities, and bring people together.

 A: While some projects are already approved and are in planning and design phases, others projects shown in the plan are just concepts at this time and indicate areas of opportunity that could be developed in the future, if and when funding is available.